mightybeast-projects/iBugged/Readme.md

 This "should work" just like any other web project.
 Just try not to break it, okay? 😉

-IMHO : Don't user this thing in production.
+IMHO : Don't use this thing in production.
 If you need bug tracker - just use Jira.

 # ✏️ **Potential improvement**
 - [ ] Event log system